 This was supposed to be a salad.
 There was supposed to be spot prawns and some sort of citrus in it too.
 Not that I'm complaining.
 I didn't have much of a vision for this fennel and apple coleslaw, but whatever little bit that I was envisioning wasn't this.
 I'm blaming it on the dressing.

-It was well on it’s way to becoming a proper salad.
-It had the best of intentions to be something a little more glamourous than a coleslaw.
-I sidetracked it with a creamy maple dressing and it was all downhill from there.
+It was well on its way to becoming a proper salad.
+It had the best of intentions for it to be something a little more glamorous than a coleslaw.
+I sidetracked it with a creamy maple dressing, and it was all downhill from there.
 But wait!
 Downhill?
 Hell no. A coleslaw is what this want to be salad should have always dreamed of being.

 - 1 bulb fennel, sliced thin

 - 1 apple, cored and thinly sliced